Will Your Customers Feel ‘Safe’ When They Visit Your Website?

 A: Does your site show as https:// in the URL bar?

 If it does, then remove the s from https:// and press enter.

-If it shows the http version, you have https installed but it isn’t configured correctly and is causing you duplicate content issues, and hurting your visibility in search engines.
+If it shows the http version, you have an SSL certificate installed but it isn’t configured correctly and is causing duplicate content issues, and hurting your visibility in search engines.